I'm a member

 Intra-aortic balloon pumps are outside the scope of this policy.

 A number of mechanical circulatory support devices have been approved or cleared for marketing by FDA.
 These devices are summarized in the table below and described further in following sections.

 Device Manufacturer Date of Initial Method of FDA Indication Aug 2004 Premarket approval (PMA) Feb 2004 Humanitarian device Apr 2008 PMA Oct 2008 HDE Dec 2011 HDE Dec 2012 PMA May 2008 510(k) Sep 2005 510(k)

 Total Artificial Heart

-In September 2006, device AbioCor® Implantable Replacement Heart System (AbioMed, Inc., Danvers MA) was approved by the FDA through the Humanitarian Device Exemption (HDE) process for use in severe biventricular end-stage heart disease individuals who are not cardiac transplant candidates and who:
+In September 2006, the AbioCor® Implantable Replacement Heart System (Abiomed, Danvers, MA) was approved by the FDA through the Humanitarian Device Exemption (HDE) process for use in severe biventricular end stage heart disease patients who are not cardiac transplant candidates and who:

 In addition to meeting other criteria, patients who are candidates for the AbioCor® TAH must undergo a screening process to determine if their chest volume is large enough to hold the device.
 The device is too large for approximately 90% of women and for many men.